Back

 Waterfall development methodology

 The Waterfall method is a linear approach to software development.
-It is characterized by a well-defined, structured process where each phase of the project must be completed before the next one begins.
+It is characterized by a well-defined, disciplined software management process where each phase of the project must be completed before the next one begins.
 The model typically consists of the following development stages: requirements, analysis, design, implementation, testing, deployment, and maintenance.

 Waterfall is particularly suitable for well-defined software development projects where the requirements are stable and unlikely to change significantly during development.
 It offers a clear project scope and a structured approach, making it easier to manage and plan for resource allocation.